dragonfire535/xiao/README.md

 ### Meme Generators:

-* **3000-years:** Draws a user's avatar over Pokémon's "It's been 3000 years" meme.
+* **3000-years:** Draws an image or a user's avatar over Pokémon's "It's been 3000 years" meme.
 * **be-like-bill:** Sends a "Be Like Bill" meme with the name of your choice.
 * **beautiful:** Draws a user's avatar over Gravity Falls' "Oh, this?
 This is beautiful." meme.
+* **challenger:** Draws an image or a user's avatar over Smash Bros.'s "Challenger Approaching" screen.
 * **cursed-sponge:** Sends a cursed sponge duplicated however many times you want.
 * **dear-liberals:** Sends a "Dear Liberals" meme with words of your choice.
 * **demotivational:** Draws an image or a user's avatar and the text you specify as a demotivational poster.
 * **distracted-boyfriend:** Draws three user's avatars over the "Distracted Boyfriend" meme.
 * **drakeposting:** Draws two user's avatars over the "Drakeposting" meme.
 * **food-broke:** Draws a user's avatar over the "Food Broke" meme.
-* **girl-worth-fighting-for:** Draws a user's avatar as the object of Ling's affection.
+* **girl-worth-fighting-for:** Draws an image or a user's avatar as the object of Ling's affection.
 * **gru-plan:** Sends a Gru's Plan meme with steps of your choice.
 * **illegal:** Makes President Trump make your text illegal.
 * **kyon-gun:** Draws an image or a user's avatar behind Kyon shooting a gun.
 * **lisa-presentation:** Sends a "Lisa Presentation" meme with the presentation of your choice.
+* **look-at-this-photograph:** Draws an image or a user's avatar over Nickelback's photograph.
 * **meme-gen:** Sends a meme with the text and background of your choice.
 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.